Dingo Awareness Centre

 PHOTO BY: WILL MAC

-Interestingly,the dingo is neither a sub-species of dog nor wolf, but in fact a species on his own, the Canis Dingo.
+Interestingly, the dingo (Canis Dingo) is not a sub-species of the dog or the wolf, but in fact a species on its own.
 Their behaviour and ecological function, however, is similar to that of the wolf.
 Sadly, both the dingo and the wolf are significantly misunderstood, and their real tale has almost never been told.

 In truth, dingoes and wolves play a vital role in maintaining stability and biodiversity of major ecosystems by targeting the sick and the weak, and by ensuring animal population stability.
 In Australia, the dingo, being the apex predator, the system as it stands cannot survive without them.